sccn/sccn.github.io/tutorials/ConceptsGuide/Setting_up_your_EEG_lab.md

 * Brain Products: The company offers various amplifier options and software solutions.
 Offers a convenient way to check the impedance on the cap with LEDs.

 * BioSemi: This company offers a single active electrode system that provides excellent signal quality, low noise, and is known for its ease of use.
 Because this company only offers one system and provides no analysis software, it is often cheaper than other solutions.
 This company is known for its CMS/DRL noise reduction (see below), although other companies use it too.
-It is also known for not directly measuring electrode impedance (instead using a custom offset) and this annoys a lot of researchers.
+It is also known for not directly measuring electrode impedance (instead using a custom offset), which annoys some researchers (for good reasons).

 * Neuroscan by Compumedics: This is the oldest company, comparable to Brainamps, with more focus on clinical research.